lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     variable nO equal count(grpO)
     variable qSi equal v_totqSi/${nSi}
     variable qO equal v_totqO/${nO}

+..  container:: justify

+    Let us also print the charge in the *.log* file by using *thermo_style*, and create a *.lammpstrj* file for visualization.
+    Add the following lines to the *input.lammps*:

+..  code-block:: lammps

     dump dmp all custom 100 dump.lammpstrj id type q x y z thermo 10